Saving Capitalism – or Democracy?

 But how did we get to this point?

-Reich first pinpoints that the ongoing and now repetitive debate on the “free market” vs. government alleged rivalry has been a distraction: “The idea of a ‘free market’ separate and distinct from government has functioned as a useful cover for those who do not want the market mechanism fully exposed.
+Reich first pinpoints that the ongoing and now repetitive debate on the “free market” vs. government alleged rivalry has been a distraction: “The idea of a ‘free market’ separate and distinct from government has functioned as a useful cover for those who do not want the market capitalismmechanism fully exposed.
 They have had the most influence over it and would rather keep it that way.
 The mythology is useful precisely because it hides their power” (pgs.
 84-85).
 Here the powerful managed to set a political agenda that suits their on interests.

 The author thus sees such rivalry as a false dichotomy.
 Instead, he claims markets – any market that is- require government intervention to be fully operational.
 Indeed, the rules of the game for markets are established, in democratic systems, via legislation, public institutions, and courts.
 But such rules are not neutral, universal or cast in stone.
 On the contrary, their dynamics depends on who holds the most economic and political power in society at any particular time in history.